British concession in Tianjin: Politics

 Britain mimicked its own political system and designed the political system of the British concession in Tianjin, making the British concession the concession with the highest degree of diaspora autonomy.
 The British consul in Tianjin did not serve as the director-general of the board of directors of the Tianjin British Municipal Council, and under normal circumstances did not interfere with the daily administrative affairs of the Tianjin British Municipal Council.
 Regarding the resolutions made by the concession taxpayers’ meeting to reform the status quo of the concessions, the British consulates could only veto them within a few days after the resolution is made, and had no right to overturn them afterwards.
 At the same time, the concession police in the British concession were not under the command of the consulate, but one of the few concessions directly controlled by the Tianjin British Municipal Council.
 Because of this, the British concession was called a concession "autonomous" by the diaspora.

 Tianjin British Municipal Council

 Established in 1862, the Tianjin British Municipal Council in the British Concession was the highest administrative agency in British Tianjin.
 Gordon Hall, built in 1890, became its headquarters.
-It was indirectly under the leadership of the British Consulate in China and the British Ministry of Foreign Affairs.
+It was indirectly under the leadership of the British Ambassador and the Foreign Office.
 The Bureau had multiple custody groups, branch offices, and municipal committees that governed various aspects of life within the British concession.